jvalenzuela/atform/doc/source/write.rst

 to ensure similar content is presented in a uniform manner because the format for a given type of content is defined in a single place.

+Item lists can be created with :py:func:`testgen.bullet_list`.
+This function is not needed to arrange items normally presented as bullet lists, such as the those passed to the ``preconditions`` or ``equipment`` parameters of :py:class:`testgen.Test`; |project_name| automatically formats that content in an appropriate list.
+The :py:func:`testgen.bullet_list` function should only be used where a secondary list is necessary.

 This following sample script demonstrates these formatting concepts:

 .. literalinclude:: examples/format.py